the-events-calendar/the-events-calendar/readme.txt

 * Fix - Fixed bug where the Isotope reLayout method was sometimes getting executed before Isotope was initialized
 * Fix - Fixed issue where past events for Map and Photo view were not in descending order
 * Fix - Resolved bug where week/photo permalinks were sometimes generated incorrectly
+* Fix - Fixed bug with the List Widget where the Organizer displayed even when it is disabled in the widget settings
 * Fix - Resolved translation issues with the List Widget

 = [4.0.1] 2015-12-09 =